-This week, we covered the following news and you may read them in detail by visiting the links given below.
+This week, we covered the following news; you may read them in detail by visiting the links below.

 The City of Moreno Valley obtained a $100,000 donation from Amazon for the City Mayor’s MoVaLEARNS program.
 This generous donation will fund a full year of the MoVaLEARNS program through the Moreno Valley Community Foundation.

 You’d hardly come across news regarding emergency funds being released for tackling a disease that impacts plants.
-However, this is exactly what happened when University of Florida, and the U.S. Department of Agriculture’s Agricultural Research Service provided $1.5 Million in an emergency funding to UCR scientists to tackle Citrus Greening Disease — also known as Huanglongbing, or HLB.
+However, this is exactly what happened when the University of Florida and the U.S. Department of Agriculture’s Agricultural Research Service provided $1.5 Million in emergency funding to UCR scientists to tackle Citrus Greening Disease — also known as Huanglongbing, or HLB.

-The diseases has threatened Florida’s citrus produce, the state that grows 80% of America’s fresh citrus.
+The disease has threatened Florida’s citrus produce, the state that grows 80% of America’s fresh citrus.

-The Bank of America has loaded the Inland Empire Center for Entrepreneurship (IECE) at Cal State San Bernardino with $200K grant to help underserved Black, indigenous and people of color (BIPOC) businesses in the Inland Empire.
-The grant is intended to help approximately 250 business owners — a majority of which are owned by Black, indigenous and people of color.
+The Bank of America has loaded the Inland Empire Center for Entrepreneurship (IECE) at Cal State San Bernardino with a $200K grant to help underserved Black, indigenous, and people of color (BIPOC) businesses in the Inland Empire.
+The grant is intended to help approximately 250 business owners — most of whom are owned by Black, indigenous, and people of color.
 CSUSB’s IECE estimates that it will help these 250 business owners to create or sustain about 650 jobs and create an economic impact of nearly $4 million.

 UCR ARTS has an approved $50,000 Grants for Arts Projects award to support “Christina Fernandez: Multiple Exposures,” an upcoming exhibition featuring the work of Los Angeles-based photographer Christina Fernandez.

-The decision by CA Public Utilities Commission’s decision to set the annual solar penalty fee at $684 for Californians and 80% reduction in the credit solar consumers has not gone well with energy consumers in the State of California.
-“California could soon end the perks it has been giving to residents with rooftop solar on their homes, even as it pledges to move entirely to clean electricity, wrote Justine Calma in Verge.
+The CA Public Utilities Commission’s decision to set the annual solar penalty fee at $684 for Californians and an 80% reduction in the solar credit consumers have not gone well with energy consumers in California.
+“California could soon end the perks it has been giving residents with rooftop solar on their homes, even as it pledges to move entirely to clean electricity, wrote Justine Calma in Verge.